Gaisano Mall of Davao: Establishment

 The mall opened on April 20, 1997, with only 4 floors.

 Features

 It is the largest of more than 40 Gaisano malls in the Philippines and the largest mall in Davao City and in Mindanao.

 The 6-story mall houses about 620 to 700 retail stores and shops.
 It consists stores and restaurants, a department store, a supermarket on the ground floor, and a cinema on the top floor.
 It also has an arcade.
 It is the only mall in Davao City that has a Red Carpet Theater - a luxury movie theater with leather couches.

 The Peak

-At the topmost part of the mall is "The Peak" which is located at 6th level, a new attraction for shoppers, which was intentionally built to compete with SM Davao's The Annex, SM Lanang Premier's Fountain Court and Abreeza's high-end restaurants.
+At the topmost part of the mall is "The Peak" which is located at 6th level, a new attraction for shoppers, which was intentionally built to compete with SM City Davao's The Annex, SM Lanang's Fountain Court and Abreeza's high-end restaurants.
+This also houses Monster BT 99.5, an FM radio station owned by Audiovisual Communicators, where its studio and transmitter are located.